 It's not always easy to tell when you've crossed the line from regular anxiety to an anxiety disorder.
 Recurrent social anxiety, phobias, and panic episodes are the most telling signs that something more serious is going on with anxiety.
 If your constant worry has taken over your life and you are frequently unable to function as a result of how persistent and intense your worry has become, you may want to seek professional assistance.
-Start by counting how many signs of an anxiety disorder you've had and then informing your doctor about it.
+Start by counting how many signs of an anxiety disorder you've had and then inform your doctor about it.

 Anxiety disorders are characterized by constant everyday worry that has lasted for at least six months and is difficult to control.
-Your quality of life has been harmed, making it tough to concentrate and accomplish daily tasks resulting in fatigue.
+Your quality of life has been harmed, making it tough to concentrate and accomplish daily tasks, resulting in fatigue.
 Chronic worry can have such a negative impact on your daily life that it can influence your appetite, lifestyle choices, relationships, sleep cycle, and work performance.
 A lot of people who worry persistently may cope in such a way that they turn to unhealthy lifestyle habits like overeating, smoking cigarettes, or abusing alcohol and drugs for relief.

 It can be exhausting to have an all-or-nothing mindset.
 Perfectionism exacerbates anxiety by setting high expectations that you may not be able to meet due to your worry.
 In today’s world, it is easy to compare ourselves to others through the use of social media.
-Due to this, perfectionists strive towards an unrealistic goal which sets them up for apparent failure from the start.
-Anxiety, together with other factors such as frustration, exhaustion, and lack of focus might interfere with the completion of tasks to your high standards.
-Even so, successful accomplishment of tasks is sometimes insufficient to alleviate worry.
+Due to this, perfectionists strive towards an unrealistic goal, which sets them up for apparent failure from the start.
+Anxiety, together with other factors such as frustration, exhaustion, and lack of focus, might interfere with the completion of tasks to your high standards.
+Even so, the successful accomplishment of tasks is sometimes insufficient to alleviate worry.
 Self-criticism in perfectionists is relentless, and anxiety lingers as you anticipate the chances you might disappoint.

 Panic is a sudden and uncontrollable episode of anxiety, accompanied by alarming physical symptoms that may feel like a heart attack.
-These symptoms can include breathing problems, dizziness, a pounding or racing heart, chest pains, or stomach pain.
+These symptoms can include breathing problems, dizziness, a pounding or racing heart, chest pains, or stomach pains.
 Sufferers will strive to avoid circumstances that they fear will trigger panic attacks, but this technique may prove ineffectual over time if new triggers emerge.

 In general anxiety disorder, the fear is out of proportion to the actual situation and lasts generally six months or longer and causes problems in functioning.
 A specific phobia is an abnormally strong and persistent terror of a specific object, circumstance, or action that is not inherently dangerous.
-You may recognize that your phobia is unreasonable and/or excessive, but no matter how hard you try, you cannot get it under control.
+You may recognize that your phobia is unreasonable and/or excessive, but no matter how hard you try, you can't get it under control.